Propensity score matching for estimating a marginal hazard ratio: An application

-All adjusted methods gave higher hazard ratio estimates than the unadjusted naive method.
-The propensity score matching approach estimated that ``carboplatin + paclitaxel" reduces the hazard by around 3.5\% versus ``erlotinib", with both the 95\% confidence intervals based on the proposed asymptotic method and double-resampling method including 1 for hazard ratio, indicating insufficient evidence for a statistically significant difference at 0.05 level in the effectiveness comparison.
-Among the other adjusted approaches presented in Table \ref{tab:HR}, another 95\% confidence interval covering 1 for hazard ratio is based on inverse probability weighting.
-The proposed asymptotic method and double-resampling method for propensity score matching estimator provided wider intervals than other adjusted approaches in Table \ref{tab:HR}, while the double-resampling method seemed to be more conservative than the asymptotic results in effectiveness comparison.
+All adjusted methods give larger hazard ratio estimates than the unadjusted naive method.
+Although the point estimates of the PSM approach with $M=1$ and $M=5$ indicate that "carboplatin + paclitaxel" might be slightly more advantageous, the 95\% confidence intervals using both inference approaches include 1, implying insufficient evidence for a statistically significant difference at the 0.05 level in the effectiveness comparison.
+Similar to the simulation results, the PSM estimator with $M=5$ provides narrower interval than the one with $M=1$ for the double-resampling approach.
+The 95\% confidence intervals of the other adjusted approaches presented in Table \ref{tab:HR}, including IPW, AIPW, and matching on covariates, also contain 1, reaching the same conclusion as the PSM estimators.